• Skip to main content

 Galata Mevlevi House Museum was the spiritual center of whirling dervishes.
 Whirling Dervish Show, one of the most beautiful theatrical performances in Istanbul, is also performed here.

-Galata Mevlevi House Museum is a museum affiliated to the Ministry of Culture and Tourism and if you have a Museum Pass, you can enter here for free.
+Galata Mevlevi House Museum is a museum affiliated to the Ministry of Culture and Tourism and if you have Museum Pass Istanbul, you can enter here for free.

 2. Istiklal Street